lit/lit/README.md

 ### Documentation

+See the full documentation for Lit at [lit.dev](https://lit.dev).

-To learn more and get started using Lit, check out the [About Lit 2.0](https://github.com/lit/lit/wiki/About-Lit-2.0).
-For information about upgrading lit-html 1.x and lit-element 2.x code, see [Lit 2.0 Upgrade Guide](https://github.com/lit/lit/wiki/Lit-2.0-Upgrade-Guide).
+For information about upgrading lit-html 1.x and lit-element 2.x code, see the [Lit 2.0 Upgrade Guide](https://lit.dev/docs/releases/upgrade/).

+### npm

 To install from npm: